cimitrasoftware/cimitra_win_user_admin/README.md

 Tested and developed on a Windows 2016 and Windows 2019 Server Initially released on July 30th, 2021

+**[RUNNING REMOTELY AGAINST ANOTHER ACTIVE DIRECTORY TREE]**

+The Cimitra Windows Adminsitration Practice allow the scripts against a different Active Directory Tree.
+For example, on a Windows 10 Workstation that doesn't even need to be in the same Windows domain as the Active Directory Tree to be administered.

+**Prerequisties**
+1. This solution has only been tested using PowerShell 7, only use PowerShell 7 or greater.
+2. The Windows computer that has the Cimitra Windows Administration Practice must have Microsoft's Remote Server Administration Tools installed.
+3. A Cimitra Agent is deployed to the same Windows machine where the Cimitra Windows Administration Practice scripts are installed.

+**Configuration Steps**
+1. Assuming the practice is already installed, log into Windows machine as a user who the Cimitra Agent will be configured to run the Cimitra Agent as that user in the Windows Services App.
+2. Open up a PowerShell 7 session as an Administrator
+3. Go to the directory c:\cimitra\scripts\cimitra_win_user_admin

+cd c:\cimitra\scripts\cimitra_win_user_admin

+Run: ./setup.ps1

+4. Choose the option to "Define a Remote Active Directory Tree"
+5. When the setup wizard runs, you should have a new settings file in c:\cimitra\scripts\cimitra_win_user_admin\cfg
+6. If all is successful, then a document should come up that tells you how to go through a process of Importing Actions, Saving Off Parameters, And Merging the Saved Parameters into a slew of Cimitra Actions that you can import for Administering Active Directory through Cimitra.

+If for some reason the document doesn't come up, here is a copy of that document.
+[CLICK HERE]

 Here are the actions you can take with this script.